Join a League

 Boston Broomball Leagues run every 4-8 weeks.
 Each week, your team will play two, 18-20 minute halves with, on average, a 10 minute warm-up, and 2 minute half-time.
 All ice time is 50 minutes.

-Summer leagues take place in Somerville at the Veteran’s Memorial Rink.
-Registration for summer leagues will open April 1
+Fall leagues take place in East Boston at the Porrazzo Skating Rink.
+Registration for fall leagues is open!

 Walk-on for a